Promoting smoking cessation pregnancy programs can be a complex issue.

 Fortunately, there are still ways you can help.

-Impact of Smoking on Pregnancies
+Impact of Smoking while Pregnant

 Smoking cigarettes while pregnant is harmful to both mother and child.
 Tobacco use during pregnancy is linked to poor health outcomes, including: